slytherm2/vinyplayer_mobile/README.md

 # vinyplayer_mobile

-First revision of the Android Application for the vinyl player
+Third revision of the Android Application for the vinyl player -Authentication
+	-Apache HTTP client
+	-Gradle 3.0.1
+	-Nougat API 24